 not placing administration funds in an interest bearing account in personal insolvency; and

-not lodge account showing receipts and payments every six months.
+not lodging account showing receipts and payments every six months.

 While removing these requirements would have a regulatory saving, it would also have a negative impact on creditor confidence in the insolvency system.
 As it would make the handling of funds less transparent, it would make the detection of inappropriate handling of funds by practitioners more difficult for both creditors and regulators reducing the scope for appropriate oversight of practitioner conduct.